keithalpichi/keithalpichi.github.io/_posts/2016-07-01-assumptions-myths-self-taught-programmer.md

 ## The One Truth to Squash All Assumptions

 I am sure there are plenty other assumptions but these three are the most common.
 We live in a time where technology and information is easily accessible.
-If you need to access anything you open your *smartphone*.
-If you want to learn something you *Google* it.
+If you need to access anything you open your smartphone.
+If you want to learn something you Google it.
 It's that simple.

 So what I think is more important than having the knowledge and formal education is *first* having the passion to learn and challenge yourself and the persistence to stick it out.